devhawala/dodo/readme.md

 Tested under Windows-10, configuration: NetHub with NetHubGateway and Dodo server, Darkstar running Viewpoint 2.0.6 or Star OS 5.0.
-The network speed is comparable with real 8010's for workstations and servers (i.e. slow as in the 80's) (Darkstar running in average at ~130% speed according to the status line).
+The network speed is comparable with real 8010's for workstations and servers (i.e. slow as in the 80's) (Darkstar running in average at 100~130% speed according to the status line).
 For reliable network connections, the option `ether.useDarkstarWorkaround` should be set to `true` (see above) and the (internal low-level) option `spp.sendingTimeGap` (milliseconds between packets of the same SPP connection) should be set to a value between 50 to 75 for throttling Dodo's transmission rate, depending on Darkstars emulation speed.
 Setting time from network at 0937 does not work for unknown reasons, so setting Dodo's `authSkipTimestampChecks` configuration parameter to `true` is required for authentication with CHS/Auth and accessing the XNS network.
-Besides this, using file and print services with Darkstar works for viewpoint 2.0.6, however Star OS seems to be more picky about XNS protocols, so only printing to a Dodo print service currently works with Star OS, but accessing file services fails.
+Besides this, using Dodo file and print services with Darkstar works for Viewpoint 2.0.6 and Star OS 5.0.
+(Star OS 5.0 can be installed on Darkstar from the floppy set [Star-4.3.zip](http://bitsavers.org/bits/Xerox/8010/Star-4.3.zip) at Bitsavers, which contains version 5.0 despite the name)
+Using file services with Star OS 5.0 may be a bit unreliable, as some aspects of version 4 for the Filing protocol had to be reconstructed from courier data streams issued by Star OS (resp. guessed for response structures), because the `Filing4.cr` files found in the internet assume some structures to be same as in newer filing versions, which is clearly wrong in certain cases.
+Some operations still do not work, like opening the property sheet for a file drawer on a Dodo file service, but important things work.
 Remark: Darkstar version 1.1.0.0 seems to have a broken network support, as ethernet packets are sent over the network but received packets are not relayed to the emulator (the necessary line appears to have been removed accidentally along with some logging line cleanups during commit "Small tweaks, updated readme").
 Darkstar version 1.0.0.1